argoproj/argo-cd/test/fixture/certs/README.md

 certificates for testing.

-Needless to say, but should be mentioned anyway: Do not use these certs for anything else except ArgoCD tests.
+Needless to say, but should be mentioned anyway: Do not use these certs for anything else except Argo CD tests.